lchipham/MinhHa_Web/content/project/project 4/index.md

   name: Gallery
   url: https://www.behance.net/gallery/182856921/Ngay-Hoi-Anh-Tai-%28NHAT%29-Talent-Festival

-summary: HN-Amsterdam student council, made up of rigorously selected students, represent student body in communicating with school management, and is the sole organizer of Ngay Hoi Anh Tai (NHAT)
+summary: HN-Amsterdam student council, made up of rigorously selected students, represent student body in communicating with school management, and is the sole organizer of Ngay Hoi Anh Tai (NHAT).
+As a Senior Executive Committee Member of the HN-Amsterdam student council, I've been privileged to represent and voice student concerns in crucial forums, fostering communication between students, the school management, and the Student Council Executive Board.
+This role has enabled me to advocate for collective concerns, actively contributing to ongoing efforts to enhance school services and the overall educational experience.

 tags:
 - School